Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Conclusions and future research

 \section{Conclusions and future research}

 This paper proposes an unsupervised strategy to endow wearable cameras with contextual information about the light conditions and location recorded by using global features.
 The main finding of our approach is that using SOM and HSV, it is possible to develop an unsupervised layer that understands the illumination and location characteristics on which the user is involved.
-Our experiments validate the intuitive finding of previous works on which HSV global histograms are used as a proxy for the light conditions recorded by a wearable camera.
+Our experiments validate the intuitive findings of previous works using HSV global histograms as a proxy for the light conditions recorded by a wearable camera.
 As an application case, the unsupervised layer is used to face the hand-detection problem under a multi-model approach.
 The experiments presented in the hand-detection application considerably outperform the method proposed in \cite{Betancourt2015}.

 The experimental results analyze the capabilities of different unsupervised methods to capture light and location changes in egocentric videos.
 The experimental results show that SOM can extract valuable contextual information about the illumination and location from egocentric videos without using manually labeled data.